 Mark and his wife Kelly have been married thirty one years and they have two children.

 Bryan Pearson, PREA Coordinator

-Director Bryant served two years in the U.S. Army as a Military Police and holds a BS and Masters Degree in Criminal Justice and is a certified DOJ PREA Auditor.
+Director Peason served two years in the U.S. Army as a Military Police and holds a BS and Masters Degree in Criminal Justice and is a certified DOJ PREA Auditor.

-Micheal Osburn, Executive Director of Adult Facilities and Inspector General/Public Safety Liasion
+Micheal Osburn, Executive Director of Adult Facilities and Inspector General/Public Safety Liaison

 Michael J. Osburn serves as the Executive Director of Adult Facilities and Inspector General/Public Safety Liaison for the Indiana Department of Correction.
 He oversees the adult female facilities and GEO-operated facilities.